 It’s a very common question that how does a steam boiler work?
 Let’s try to understand in the simplest way,

+Water is readily available and it is the lowest cost, easily handled liquid.
+When we talk about thermal energy, water becomes the first choice.
 We don’t understand the energy contains in the water normally, but if you transform the water into steam, it can easily get an idea!

 It means huge energy can be generated from water.

 Check a very nice ANIMATED VIDEO from Lesics,

 Steam Boiler Working Process

 Let’s see the working process of a steam boiler in step by step,